 Location and how to reach Pandav Caves

 The Pandava Waterfall and Caves are located on the Khajuraho-Panna Highway.
-The nearest major town Khajuraho, is well-connected by road, rail, and air.
-From Khajuraho, it is a short drive of about 30 kilometers (18 miles) to the Pandava caves.
-You can also club this place with your trip to Orchha which is 185 km from here.
+Khajuraho, the nearest major town, is well-connected by road, rail, and air.
+Further from Khajuraho, it is a short drive of about 30 kilometers (18 miles) to the Pandava caves.
+You can also club this place with your trip to Orchha, which is 185 km from here.

 As the site is located within the Panna National Park premises, there is no way to trek or hike in the forest.
 You can drive to the spot or hire a cab.